naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">BgmPath</span> | String | Path to the music track to play.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">bgmPath</span> | string | Path to the music track to play.
-intro | String | Path to the intro music track to play once before the main track (not affected by the loop parameter). volume | Decimal | Volume of the music track. loop | Boolean | Whether to play the track from beginning when it finishes. fade | Decimal | Duration of the volume fade-in when starting playback, in seconds (0.0 by default);  doesn't have effect when modifying a playing track. group | String | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio. time | Decimal | Duration (in seconds) of the modification.
+intro | string | Path to the intro music track to play once before the main track (not affected by the loop parameter). volume | decimal | Volume of the music track. loop | boolean | Whether to play the track from beginning when it finishes. fade | decimal | Duration of the volume fade-in when starting playback, in seconds (0.0 by default); doesn't have effect when modifying a playing track. group | string | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio. time | decimal | Duration (in seconds) of the modification.
 Default value: 0.35 seconds.

 </div>